mbrezu/scenic/README.md

 Windows 32bit (tested on Windows XP and Windows 7).
 Extract the DLL files in the same directory as the archive.

-Loading scenic can be done by loading the Common Lisp implementation, set the working directory to point to the `scenic` root directory, and
+Loading Scenic can be done by loading the Common Lisp implementation, setting the working directory to point to the Scenic root directory, and running:
-run:

     (load "deploy.lisp")
     (in-package :scenic-test)
     (scenic:run-scene (make-scene))

+# Other Notes

+Since Scenic is tightly linked to Cairo (it uses it for drawing in a lot of places), and only lightly coupled to SDL (it uses it to render the GUI and to get an event loop - see file `scenic.lisp`), it could be changed to use something else instead of SDL (maybe OpenGL and GLUT?) for rendering the GUI and processing events.